Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties: Problem Definition

 For background theory $B$, we assume that every background function $g\in\Prim$ is associated with an {\em input contract}.
 In particular, if $g$ has function type $t_1\times\ldots\times t_n\to t$ then there is a predicate $p_g$ with type $t_1\times\ldots\times t_n\to\bool$.
 I.e., the input contract $p_g$ is a predicate on the inputs of $g$.
 Input contracts are used to characterize which inputs are appropriate to pass to a background function.
 For instance, the function $\ttt{head}$ returns the first element of a non-empty list; it is an error to call $\ttt{head}$ on the empty list.
 Of course the background theory may allow to interpret $p_g$ as a tautology, which is equivalent to omitting the input contract.

 A function under synthesis \Fn is contract admissible with respect to a background function $g$ if whenever \Fn calls $g$, the inputs to $g$ are guaranteed to satisfy the input contract of $g$.
+More precisely, $\Fn$ is contract admissible if for all locations $\ell$ in the body of \Fn where $g$ is called, $\gov \ell$ implies that the input contract of $g$ is satisfied.

 For instance, in Fig.~\ref{fig:admiss-ex} function \ttt{no-admit} is inadmissible with respect to \texttt{head} because the input contract of \texttt{head} requires its input to be a non-empty list.
-The function \ttt{yes-admit} in Fig.~\ref{fig:admiss-ex} on the other hand is admissible with respect to \texttt{head} because the guard of the if-statement ensures that \texttt{head} is only called with a non-empty list.
-In general, contract admissibility depends on the {\em execution paths} leading to function calls.
-The execution path is the sequence of if conditions met along the way to a location in the function body, along with their boolean evaluations.
-For a function to be contract admissible, all execution paths leading to a call to a background function $g$ must ensure that the input contract of the called background function is satisfied.
+The function \ttt{yes-admit} in Fig.~\ref{fig:admiss-ex}, on the other hand, is admissible with respect to \texttt{head} because the guard of the if-statement ensures that \texttt{head} is only called with a non-empty list.

 \paragraph{Measure Functions}